Treevyy/Weather-Dashboard/README.md

   ## Tests
   To run tests, use the following commands:

-  1. open package.json at the root level
+  1. Open package.json at the root level

   2. Open the terminal use command: npm i